thinkb4/a-walk-in-react/day_05.md

 ```

 Now any Component inside of the provider will receive the current theme value.
 If you call setTheme to update the theme value that you pass to the provider, all Button components will re-render with the new 'light' value.

+## Global State Management

+Global state management in React refers to the management of shared state data that needs to be accessible and synchronized across multiple components within an application.
+In React, components typically manage their own local state using the **useState** hook or class-based component state.
+However, in larger applications or scenarios where multiple components need to access and modify the same data, managing state individually in each component can become complex and lead to prop drilling (passing down props through multiple levels).

+As we saw below, [React Context API](#react-context-api) is a good option for global state management in a React application.
+But, if the application grows and evolves, it is easy for the state to become difficult to manage and maintain, which can lead to bugs and other issues.
+Thus, it is essential to have a strategy in place to manage data.
+Thanks to the development of React and new libraries, there are many state management libraries and approaches for React applications like Redux, MobX, Zustand, and more.

+**Redux** is a popular state management library for React applications.
+It provides a predictable state container that helps manage the state of an application in a centralized manner.
+Redux follows a unidirectional data flow pattern, which means that data flows in a single direction, making it easier to track and manage state changes.

+> Redux helps you manage and update the application state in a predictable and organized way.
+It keeps the state separate from your components and makes it easier to understand and control how data changes in your React application. **But it's important to understand that Redux, while a powerful tool, may introduce complexity that is not always necessary for every project**.

+Here's a high-level overview of how Redux works in a React application:

+Imagine your application's state as a single big box.
+This box holds all the data that your app needs to work.
+To manage that state, Redux introduces a special store.
+The **store** is like a supervisor that keeps track of the state box.
+When something happens in your app (like a button click or data received from a server), you create an action.
+An **action** is like a message that describes what happened.
+You send that action to the store by dispatching it.
+It's like telling the supervisor what just occurred.

+The store receives the action and passes it to the reducer.
+A **reducer** is like a worker who knows how to update the state based on the action.
+The reducer takes the current state and the action, and produces a new state.
+The store updates the state with the new state produced by the reducer.
+It replaces the old state box with the new one.
+Now, any component that is interested in the state can **subscribe** to the store.
+When the state changes, the subscribed components are notified, and they can update themselves accordingly.
+Components can also send actions to the store to modify the state.
+It's like asking the supervisor to change the state box.

+>As you can see, Redux implements a lot of concepts for its use.
+Redux often requires writing additional code for **actions**, **action creators**, and **reducers**.
+This can lead to an increase in **boilerplate code**, making the application more complex and harder to maintain.
+In smaller projects, the overhead of writing and managing this additional code may outweigh the benefits.
+Also, implementing Redux requires additional setup and configuration compared to local state management in React and adds extra dependencies to your project, which can increase the bundle size.

+It's important to note that these points don't mean Redux is inherently bad or should never be used in smaller applications.
+Redux is a robust solution for managing complex state and is well-suited for larger-scale applications where the benefits outweigh the added complexity.
+However, for smaller projects, it's worth considering whether the additional overhead of implementing Redux is truly necessary, or if a simpler state management solution would suffice.